rocketlaunchr/https-go/README.md

 ### Extra Notes

-Since the server is self-signed, some http clients will require extra configuration to allow self-signed certificates.
+Just remember to change the url from http to https.
+Also configure your http client code/application to allow self-signed certificates otherwise they will spit out an error.

 Other useful packages